Koenighain27/osticket-prereqs/README.md

 </p>
 <br />

-Next, download the OSticket file from the installation files.
+Next, download the osTicket file from the installation files.
 We're going to copy the "upload" folder to c:\inetpub\wwwroot.
 Then rename the "upload" folder to "osTicket".
 Open IIS, and stop and start the server.
 In IIS, click Sites-> Default-> osticket.
 On the right, click "Browse*:80"

 <p>
 <img src="https://imgur.com/xrWaVci.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>